-ContainDS is a simple user interface allowing you to easily run Jupyter Lab or Notebooks through virtual environments on your computer.
+ContainDS is a simple user interface allowing you to easily run Jupyter or Streamlit through virtual environments on your computer.
 It uses Docker to run these environments but you don’t need to learn or use any Docker commands at all.

-To start a new environment you only need to choose a starting point for your environment (e.g. a Binder-ready git repo; or standard Jupyter images such as ‘minimal’, Tensorflow, R, scipy) and a workspace – a folder on your hard drive for storing Jupyter notebook files and other data.
+To start a new environment you only need to choose a starting point for your environment (e.g. a Binder-ready git repo; or standard Jupyter images such as ‘minimal’, Tensorflow, R, scipy; or a Streamlit image) and a workspace – a folder on your hard drive for storing notebook/app files and other data.

 If you install more Python or other packages into your environment you can clone the environment as an ‘image’ to be reused for other projects or shared with colleagues.
 This is like having a pre-built Conda environment to be reused whenever and wherever it is needed.